sheltermanager/asm3/src/static/pages/manual/_sources/service.rst.txt

 .. rubric:: Cache time: 2 minutes

-Returns a webpage with information for one animal, constructed from the animal_view HTML publishing template (editable at :menuselection:`Publishing -> Edit HTML publishing templates`).
+Returns a webpage with information for one adoptable animal, constructed from the animalview HTML publishing template (editable at :menuselection:`Publishing -> Edit HTML publishing templates`).
 Pass the id of the animal::

     http://localhost:5000/service?method=animal_view&animalid=520

 When you use :menuselection:`Share --> Link to this animal` on an animal's record, it is this service call that the system redirects you to.

+If the animal is no longer adoptable, an error page will be displayed.
+If you prefer, you can create an HTML publishing template called "animalviewnotadoptable" that will display instead for animals that can no longer be adopted.

 animal_view_adoptable_js
 ------------------------